TamrielNetwork/dot-files/README.md

    ```sh
    rm -rf dot-files/.git dot-files/.github dot-files/images dot-files/README.md dot-files/LICENSE
    ```
+3. Go through the files and change any paths that are different on your system to make sure everything works!
-3. Copy content to the users Home-Directory
+4. Copy content to the users Home-Directory
    ```sh
    cp -r dot-files/* ~/
    ```